JuliaDataScience/JuliaDataScience/contents/julia_101.md

 In Julia we can define that kind of structured data with a `struct` (also known as composite types).
 Inside each `struct` there is an optional set of fields.
 They differ from the primitive types (e.g. integer and floats) that are by default defined already inside the core of Julia language.
+Since most `struct`s are user-defined they are known as user-defined types.

 For example lets create a `struct` to represent scientific opensource programming languages: